Floyd Allen: Trials for the courthouse shooting

 County Treasurer J. B. Marshall testified that when the shooting started he turned to escape the courthouse.
 After getting down the steps he leaned against the window of his office when two girls, Dora and Elizabeth Ayers, passed him.
 He testified that one of the girls pointed out some of the Allens leaving the courthouse, when Sidna Allen came toward him, pointed his pistol at him, and fired.
 Marshall then related that Sidna Allen's bullet buried itself in the window about six inches above his head.
 Marshall also testified he had been standing near Sheriff Webb, but did not see any pistol in the Sheriff's hand.

-Another witness, Walter Petty, also testified that the first shots were fired from the courtroom's northeast corner, where Claud Allen was standing.
+Another witness, Walter Petty, also testified that the first shots were fired from the courtroom's northeast corner, where Claude Allen was standing.
 Petty also witnessed a pistol duel between Sidna Allen and Deputy Clerk Dexter Goad.

-At Claud Allen's trial for the murder of Commonwealth's Attorney Foster, Judge David W. Bolen was again the prosecution's star witness.
-Judge Bolen confirmed his prior testimony that he saw Claud Allen fire the first shot at Judge Massie from the courtroom's northeast corner, whereupon Claud advanced toward the court officers to where Commonwealth's Attorney Foster was standing.
+At Claude Allen's trial for the murder of Commonwealth's Attorney Foster, Judge David W. Bolen was again the prosecution's star witness.
+Judge Bolen confirmed his prior testimony that he saw Claude Allen fire the first shot at Judge Massie from the courtroom's northeast corner, whereupon Claude advanced toward the court officers to where Commonwealth's Attorney Foster was standing.

-For his part, Claud Allen admitted to firing his pistol while in the courtroom.
-Claud testified that he saw Sidna Allen firing just about the time he saw Deputy Clerk Goad fire.
+For his part, Claude Allen admitted to firing his pistol while in the courtroom.
+He testified that he saw Sidna Allen firing just about the time he saw Deputy Clerk Goad fire.

 Victor Allen, whose pistol was used in the courthouse shooting, said he saw Wesley Edwards from outside the courtroom firing a revolver through the courthouse window and over spectators' heads just after the shooting began, and later saw Edwards run from the courthouse together with Sidna Allen.
-Victor Allen also asserted that Claud had taken Victor's handgun as the two left their hotel in Hillsville on that morning.
+Victor Allen also asserted that Claude had taken Victor's handgun as the two left their hotel in Hillsville on that morning.

 Sidna Edwards testified that he was not armed on the day of the shooting and that he did not like to carry guns.
 He denied firing a gun during the courthouse shootings, and stated that he did not see who fired the first shot, but thought that it came from the vicinity of Deputy Clerk Goad's desk.
 Sidna Edwards had scalded his foot some years before and was partially lame, and limped out of the courthouse, riding his mother's horse back to his home.